The Acme User Interface for Programmers

 Applications

-Some of the applications written to take advantage of the acme user interface include:
+Some of the applications written to take advantage of the acme user interface are included in the standard Plan 9 distribution and can be found in their corresponding directories at /acme/*:

 External Apps